serdimoa/charting/Widget-Methods.md

 The Library will call the callback provided every time when user clicks on grayed out object.
 Example:

+####onScreenshotReady(callback:
+1. `callback`: function(imageName)

+The Library will call the callback provided every time when user clicks on grayed out object.
+Example:

 ```javascript
 new TradingView.widget({
     drawings_access: {